 Risks insured range from physical or non-physical events not impacting on your insured assets, including Force Majeure and onshore events, credit to political risks.

-Our Marine Special Risks Practise in this ways mirrors the very nature of the global shipping industry; to constantly explore and look for new opportunity, to go where no one has gone before, to carry out projects with technical solutions never before seen.
+Our Marine Project Risks Practise in this ways mirrors the very nature of the global shipping industry; to constantly explore and look for new opportunity, to go where no one has gone before, to carry out projects with technical solutions never before seen.
 To bring trade, jobs and infrastructure where none existed.

 At this end of the business, the rewards are high but so are also often the risks.

-Marine Special Risks purchases are generally triggered by unconventional projects, unacceptable contract conditions, exotic jurisdictions, a political or financial crisis impacting the industry or your segment, or the realisation that one charter contract may represent an unacceptably high part of your balance sheet.
+Marine Project Risks purchases are generally triggered by unconventional projects, unacceptable contract conditions, exotic jurisdictions, a political or financial crisis impacting the industry or your segment, or the realisation that one charter contract may represent an unacceptably high part of your balance sheet.

-Purchasers of Marine Special Risks generally have a well developed risk management strategy and a good comprehension of what the insurance markets can do.
+Purchasers of Marine Project Risks generally have a well developed risk management strategy and a good comprehension of what the insurance markets can do.
 They understand how the insurance industry overlaps and intersects with the financial industry, thus providing two arenas for risk management in addition to that adapted by less risk management attuned organisations; to passively accept the risk and therefore end up as a self insurer.
 Self insurance should be an active decision taken after all its implications have been understood;

 “A risk ignored is a risk retained.”